 - Development and implementation of monitoring/research strategy for potential marine renewable and salmonid interactions.
-This work, which will increase our understanding of coastal migration routes for smolts and returning adults is also of relevance to understanding interactions between wild fish and aquaculture; - Scottish Government and salmon farming industry match-funded research through the Scottish Aquaculture Research forum (SARF) into any measurable impact from sea lice in a Scottish context; - Marine Scotland is undertaking a 3-year project to identify areas of opportunity and restriction for aquaculture which will include consideration of the risk to wild salmonids; - Scottish Government and SEPA funded work to improve auto DEPOMOD modelling tool to further enhance the sensitivity of the tool for SEPA discharge consents; - Scottish Government (jointly funded by industry)funded research to develop shelf modelling and sea lice dispersal modelling; and - Scotland's Aquaculture Database and Website has been developed in partnership by Marine Scotland, The Crown Estate, Scottish Environment Protection Agency, and The Food Standards Agency in Scotland.
-This brings together data collected by regulators about Aquaculture in Scotland and makes it accessible through a data search tool and an interactive map. - FHI proactive publication of operational activity.
+This work, which will increase our understanding of coastal migration routes for smolts and returning adults is also of relevance to understanding interactions between wild fish and aquaculture; - Scottish Government and salmon farming industry match-funded research through the Scottish Aquaculture Research forum (SARF) into any measurable impact from sea lice in a Scottish context; - Marine Scotland is undertaking a 3-year project to identify areas of opportunity and restriction for aquaculture which will include consideration of the risk to wild salmonids; - Scottish Government and SEPA funded work to improve auto DEPOMOD modelling tool to further enhance the sensitivity of the tool for SEPA discharge consents; - Scottish Government (jointly funded by industry)funded research to develop shelf modelling and sea lice dispersal modelling; - Scottish Aquaculture Innovation Centre (SAIC) launched in 2014.
+Brings together industry and research.
+Priority Innovation Action identified on Improved sea lice control. - MGSA Science & Research Working Group's Strategy document published July 2014.
+Key Research Priorities identified include: Understanding and managing interactions with wild salmonids particularly with respect to sea lice; - The effective control of sea lice on salmon farms; - Scotland's Aquaculture Database and Website has been developed in partnership by Marine Scotland, The Crown Estate, Scottish Environment Protection Agency, and The Food Standards Agency in Scotland.
+This brings together data collected by regulators about Aquaculture in Scotland and makes it accessible through a data search tool and an interactive map; and

+• FHI proactive publication of operational activity.

-Updates on the work of the MGSA and the seven Working Groups can be found at http://www.scotland.gov.uk/Topics/marine/Fish-Shellfish/MGSA
+Updates on the work of the MGSA and the Working Groups can be found at MGSA webpages.

-4.2 What progress can be demonstrated towards the achievement of the international goals for effective sea lice management such that there is no increase in sea lice loads or lice-induced mortality of wild stocks attributable to sea lice?
+What progress can be demonstrated towards the achievement of the international goals for effective sea lice management such that there is no increase in sea lice loads or lice-induced mortality of wild stocks attributable to sea lice?
 (Max.
 200 words)